Dynamic Factor Analysis with Dependent Gaussian Processes for High-Dimensional Gene Expression Trajectories: Introduction

 The remainder of the article is organized as follows.
-In Section~\ref{Model}, we review BSFA and DGP, then propose our integrated model based on them.
-In Section~\ref{mcem}, we introduce the inference method for the proposed model, and discuss identifiability issues with the model and our approach to addressing these.
-We explore various aspects of the behavior of our proposed approach under different factor generation mechanisms in the simulation study in Section~\ref{simulation_study}: prediction of gene expression, estimation of gene-pathway relationships and the shape of pathway expression trajectories; and we demonstrate that its performance in the aforementioned aspects is always superior to the traditional model ignoring correlation among factors.
-In Section~\ref{data_application}, we apply the proposed method to real data and compare our results with a previous analysis in \cite{chen2011predicting}.
+In Section~\ref{Model}, we review Bayesian sparse factor analysis (BSFA) and DGP, then propose our integrated model based on them.
+In Section~\ref{mcem}, we introduce the inference method for the proposed model.
+We explore the empirical performance of our proposed approach for prediction of gene expression, estimation of gene-pathway relationships and the shape of pathway expression trajectories under several simulated factor generation mechanisms in Section~\ref{simulation_study}.
+In Section~\ref{data_application}, we compare our results on real data with those of a previous analysis in \cite{chen2011predicting}.
 We conclude with a discussion on future research directions in Section~\ref{discussion}.